 The company's compound free cash flow growth rate over the past 1 years comes in at -0.41%; that's greater than merely 2.71% of US stocks we're applying DCF forecasting to.

 The business' balance sheet suggests that 3% of the company's capital is sourced from debt; this is greater than only 11.21% of the free cash flow producing stocks we're observing.

 Return Relative to Current Share Price

-DIS, DJCO, FAT, GDEN, and GOOS can be thought of as valuation peers to TSLA, in the sense that they are in the Consumer Cyclical sector and have a similar price forecast based on DCF valuation.
+DJCO, EEX, FOSL, GCI, and KFS can be thought of as valuation peers to TSLA, in the sense that they are in the Consumer Cyclical sector and have a similar price forecast based on DCF valuation.

 Wedbush Securities is out with a late forecast on Tesla (TSLA) Q3 deliveries.Ives says deliveries are "likely" in the +140K range vs. 136K consensus estimate (121K Model 3/Y)."The clear standout this quarter yet again is the massive underlying demand coming out of China as we have seen demand surge in...

 Editor's note: Seeking Alpha is proud to welcome Warren Ludford as a new contributor.
 It's easy to become a Seeking Alpha contributor and earn money for your best investment ideas.
 Active contributors also get free access to SA Premium.
 Click here to find out more »Tesla (TSLA), with a rich...

 Warren Ludford on Seeking Alpha | September 30, 2020